MSuskiewicz/msuskiewicz.github.io/_pages/group.md

 I'm very lucky to be a member of the research group "Protein post-translational modifications and DNA repair: structure, function, and dynamics" at the CBM, Orléans, France.
 Together with Bertrand Castaing, I serve as a co-leader of this group.
 A part of the group is implicated in the "SUMOwriteNread" project, which I independently supervise.

-The current members of the group in an alphabetical order: Bertrand Castaing, Franck Coste, Norbert Garnier, Stéphane Goffinont, Virginie Gaudon, Marcin Suskiewicz, Lucija Mance.
+The current members of the group, in the alphabetical order, are: Bertrand Castaing, Franck Coste, Norbert Garnier, Stéphane Goffinont, Virginie Gaudon, Marcin Suskiewicz, Lucija Mance.

 <img src="https://msuskiewicz.github.io/images/F0k-gfYWAAAE4hH.jpg" width='550' />